AbdulMohiz-01/Champion-s-Quest-Simulated-Champions-League-Console-App/README.md

    git clone https://github.com/AbdulMohiz-01/champions-league-simulator.git
    ```

-2. Open the solution file (`ChampionsLeagueSimulator.sln`) in Visual Studio or your preferred IDE.
+2. Open the solution file (`VPpAs02.sln`) in Visual Studio or your preferred IDE.

 3. Build the solution to restore dependencies and compile the code.